-Reciprocal or lesbian in vitro fertilization—also known as two-mom IVF, co-IVF, pAiR method, intra-partner IVF or double maternity—is a popular fertility treatment for women in a lesbian relationship to have a baby.
-This groundbreaking type of IVF has a series of requirements which vary from country to country.
+Reciprocal or lesbian in vitro fertilization—also known as two-mom IVF, co-IVF, pAiR method, intra-partner IVF or double maternity—is a popular fertility treatment that allows women in a lesbian relationship to have a baby.
+This groundbreaking type of IVF has a series of requirements that vary from country to country.
 Ethics and laws play a major role in this sense.

 This practice for LGBT family building, often referred to as partner assisted reproduction, involves the reception of oocytes from partner, which is to say, one woman donates her oocytes to the other in order for them to be fertilized with donor sperm and transferred to the partner’s uterus, who will bear the pregnancy.
 Thanks to it, both women are able to participate actively in the journey toward motherhood.